Lionel Allen Sheldon

 Lionel Allen Sheldon (August 30, 1828 – January 17, 1917) was appointed a brigadier general in the Ohio militia in 1858 by Governor Salmon P Chase and served as an officer in the Union Army during the American Civil War.
 A U.S. Representative from Louisiana.
-He was appointed Governor of the New Mexico Territory by President James Garfield and served in that role from 1881 until he resigned in 1885.
+He was appointed the governor of New Mexico Territory by President James Garfield and served in that role from 1881 until he resigned in 1885.

 Early life

 Sheldon was born in Worcester, New York, to Allen and Anna Marie (Des Les Dernier) Sheldon.
 Sheldon moved with his parents to Lagrange, Ohio.
 He attended the district school and Oberlin College in Oberlin, Ohio from 1848 to 1850 and graduated from the Fowler's State and National Law School, Poughkeepsie, New York, in 1853.
 He was admitted to the bar the same year and commenced practice in Elyria, Ohio.
 He was probate judge of Lorain County, Ohio, in 1856 and 1857.